Jajcus/chord_exercise_partner/README.rst

-Chord Exercise Partneer
+Chord Exercise Partner
 =======================

-Random scale harmonization excercise generator and simple play-along tool providing tempo indication and optional backing track.
+Random scale harmonization exercise generator and simple play-along tool providing tempo indication and optional backing track.

 The program will draw a random major scale and then generate random chord